trajano/trajano/README.md

 This project provides the [Trajano][] organizational POM.
 In this project, the [services used][2], [overall reports][4] and [core plug-ins][3] are specified along with branding details.
+In a way this codifies the [Standards Information Base][2] for the organization.

+### Versioning

 The organizational POM version numbering scheme is a single numeric number.
 This is similar to the way [Apache][] does their POM versioning.